Island Teachers Conference

 Thursday, October 8 – Friday, October 9, 2020

-The Island Institute’s Education Team is excited to bring you our annual Island Teacher Conference completely online for the first time, October 8-9!
+On October 8-9, 2020, the Island Institute’s Education Team presented our annual Island Teacher Conference in a completely online format for the first time.

-The conference will offer a variety of learning opportunities centered around our theme, “Striving for Equity: Rural Educators as Courageous Leaders.”
-The theme was chosen in response to your feedback and interest in focusing on equity issues as they relate to the coronavirus, systemic racism, and rural education more broadly.
+The conference offered a variety of learning opportunities centered around the theme, “Striving for Equity: Rural Educators as Courageous Leaders.”
+The theme was chosen in response to feedback from island and coastal teachers and educators and an interest in focusing on equity issues as they related to the coronavirus, systemic racism, and rural education more broadly.

 - Increase awareness about equity issues in our rural schools and communities